ShrifaMohammad/Stroke-Prediction-Hybrid-Unsupervised-Supervised-Machine-Learning/README.md

 Download the dataset from [Kaggle](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset), save it as `our_data.csv` in this folder, then open `stroke_prediction.ipynb` in Jupyter or Google Colab.

-## What we'd improve next

-- Improve the balance between precision and recall (current models favor recall)
-- Explore additional ensemble/stacking methods used in related literature (e.g. LightGBM + SMOTE-ENN, which achieved AUC of 0.958 in published research)
-- Add model interpretability tools (e.g. SHAP) to better explain individual predictions to clinicians

 ## Team